awootton/knotfreeiot/packets/ReadMe.md

 ToBytes makes a parsable 'string'

-EnsureAddressIsBinary converts all the other types to binary
+EnsureAddressIsBinary converts all the address formats to binary